I misspelled Chantal Akerman’s name in the graphic above. Kill me. There are bad ideas and then there is this: my dueling film-by-film lo...

 VERDICT: AKERMAN WINS (1-1-1)

 April 11, 2024 In Justin Decloux's essential text, Radioactive Dreams: The Cinema of Albert Pyun, he writes, "I hated Vicious Lips the first time I saw it, but on this viewing, it revealed itself as an Antonioni-esque tale of stasis."
 This is true to a degree: the entire middle of the movie (and most of the end) is such a big, mindless nothing that there's almost something interesting in the void.
 And this directly parallels the central focus of Akerman's work during this time of her filmography.
-Vicious Lips is as far from the world of experimental film as you can get, but you're probably better off squinting like mad and trying to see at such (it was the only way my eyes wouldn't glaze over from boredom).
+Vicious Lips is as far from the world of experimental film as you can get, but you're probably better off squinting like mad and trying to see it as such (it was the only way my eyes wouldn't glaze over from boredom).
 But The Room and Hotel Monterey are clearly entries in the genre and both films didn't get a proper release until many years later.

 While this was clearly a detour — from the milestone 100th issue of Camera Obscura ("On Chantal Akerman"): "She didn't want to keep on making films like Hotel Monterey or be the next Michael Snow.
 She definitely wanted to go back to narrative film." — there's something beautifully synchronous with this period aligning with what might be Pyun's most meandering movie.
 Both films are really about the spark of an idea and little else: Akerman obsessed with living spaces and passage of time, and then literally trying to capture that sparse feeling in a soundless vacuum, and then Pyun inadvertently rendering that notion on-screen when his impetus (all-female future-space new-wave band can't get their spaceship to the gig on time) falls plainly flat.